The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 If you haven’t already guessed, they started as a Minimum Viable Product (MVP).
 Before they were giants, they focused on solving a specific problem – Amazon sold books, Facebook connected Harvard students, and Uber helped users pay for taxis using credit cards.

 These three companies saved time and money by testing the basic features before they went full scale.
-In the following article, we’re going to tell you how to approach MVP application development, discuss its benefits, and tell you how to find the right MVP development partner.
+In the following article, we’re going to tell you how to approach MVP application development, discuss its benefits, and tell how to find the right MVP development partner.

 What is MVP App Development?